data_prototype Documentation#

 from matplotlib.animation import FuncAnimation

-from data_prototype.containers import _MatplotlibTransform, Desc
+from data_prototype.description import Desc

 from data_prototype.conversion_node import FunctionConversionNode

-from data_prototype.wrappers import LineWrapper, FormatedText
+from data_prototype.wrappers import LineWrapper, FormattedText

 class SinOfTime: